 That said, head count is not always easy to reduce.
 There are quite a few situations in which head count synergies can be quite complex to implement.
-Considering relevant workloads in conjunction with other aspects such as quality, safety and customer satisfaction, as well evaluating opportunities for automation, reduction of manual tasks and process improvements, are important considerations that need to be assessed.
+Considering relevant workloads in conjunction with other aspects such as quality, safety, and customer satisfaction, as well as evaluating opportunities for automation, reduction of manual tasks, and process improvements, are important considerations that need to be assessed.
 There is no one-size-fits-all approach, and head count changes are in quite a few cases not as simple as they might seem.

 Despite there being some common threads, no two synergy and cost savings analyses are the same given how different each investor’s strategy and objectives might be.
 That said, there is almost always value to be uncovered.
 In a short period, we can evaluate some key business aspects (or operating areas) and compare them with your portfolio company or companies and with leading practices, and then assess the one-time cost required to achieve savings and help you understand the true value to be extracted through a deal.